 - Urinary Tract Infection

-This condition occurs most in women than in men.
+This condition occurs mostly in women than in men.
 It can be both viral and bacterial infection that affects the urinary tract system.
 Its symptoms are frequent urination, burning sensation while urinating and persistent feeling of bladder not being empty even after urinating.
 The urologist may prescribe antibiotics to clear up some of the infections.

 - Kidney Stones

 Kidney stones are crystals of minerals formed in the kidney, which grows from a small unnoticeable clump to the size of a golf ball.
 It is caused due to lack of water in the human body.
 Severe pain in the abdominal area, blood in the urine are some of the signs that you have developed kidney stones.
-Statistically, it is common more in men than women.
+Statistically, it is common more in men than in women.
 Drinking enough water can help small stones to pass through the urine unnoticeably.